Schubert (Friendhip Route)

 Descent - From the final belay, climb up and right and then traverse left to the gully between Piz Ciavazes and the Second Sella Tower.
 Then scramble down to the road.

 The route ascends the South Face of the Piz Ciavazes.
-Park on Sella Pass road about level with the face.
+Park on Sella Pass road just below the face in a large pull out just above a hairpin turn.
 Look for a climbers trail that leads up to the base.
+The route ascends the wall immediatly left of the large cleft (see photos).

 There are a number of pins in place.
-Also brings a selection of nuts and slings.
-A few small cams could also be useful.
+Also brings a selection of nuts, cams and and slings.
+A few small cams could also useful.

 Aug 6, 2010